 It is an important part of sushi and onigiri, but works excellently by itself.
 In Japan, people often dip sashimi in soy sauce or ponzu before eating it.

-The nutritients of different seafood and fish naturally vary, so sashimi will vary in nutrition, flavour, and health benefits.
+The nutrients of different seafood and fish naturally vary, so sashimi will vary in nutrition, flavour, and health benefits.

 Salmon, for example, is often boasted to be a superfood, providing heart and brain-healthy Omega-3 fatty-acids (^)(^), antioxidant astaxanthin, protein, and vitamins and minerals.
-Being a source of selenium make salmon excellent for our immune system, as well!
-Providing about 30mg per 3oz serving, it is easy to get recommended amount of selenium (55mg for most adults) by including salmon in the diet.
+Being a source of selenium makes salmon excellent for our immune system, as well!
+Providing about 30mg per 3oz serving, it is easy to reach the recommended amount of selenium (55mg for most adults) by including salmon in the diet.

 Astaxtanthin may even promote longevity by activating FOXO-3 Genes!